 Submitting the correct UK visa supporting documents is crucial for a successful application.
-This comprehensive checklist covers everything you need for visitor, tourist, and family visa applications—including how to self-upload documents, what "proof of application" means, and which documents strengthen your case with UKVI.
+With over 571,000 visitor visa refusals in the year ending September 2025 — many due to weak or missing documentation — this comprehensive checklist covers everything you need for visitor, tourist, and family visa applications.
+You'll learn how to self-upload documents, what "proof of application" means, which documents strengthen your case with UKVI, and the translation requirements that catch applicants off guard.

 Understanding UK Visa Supporting Documents Requirements